 - Putting a piece of packing tape over the speaker.
 One study found that placing packing tape over the speaker of popular toys reduced the sound pressure level from an average of 103.9 dB to 87.9 dB.

-For more information or to schedule an appointment, call Chelmsford Hearing Group today.
+For more information or to schedule an appointment, call Massachusetts Hearing Group today.